18F/handbook/docs/04-how-we-work/tools/jira.md

 We use a [Harvest](harvest.md) integration that allows you to track time spent on a ticket from within the Jira ticket itself.

 Most tickets will benefit from careful estimates of how much work/time is involved.
-Project managers and engineers will decide this during grooming and/or sprint planning.
+Project managers and engineers will decide this during Backlog Refinement and/or Sprint Planning.

 ## Other resources: